bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 A fantastic talk about [Kotless](https://github.com/JetBrains/kotless), a serverless framework, by [Vladislav Tankov](https://github.com/TanVD).
 The talk started with a short introduction to serverless and continued on about some of the issues with it.
 In theory serverless sounds really nice, as you don't have to deal with all the server infrastructure.
 In practise though it's slightly more complex.
 A simple serverless app often requires 500+ lines of infrastructure configuration that you as a developer have to deal with.
 Shouldn't it and couldn't it be done much easier?

 The answer is yes, and Kotless.
-Kotless is a framework that introspects your code and generates the configuration for you.
+Kotless introspects your code and generates the configuration for you.
 It currently supports AWS and looks really promising.
 I'm personally looking forward to try this framework out!